Immigration Myths and Facts

 Claim: "Illegal alien" is an inappropriate term.

-In this context, "alien" simply means "non-citizen," and the word has been used in this way for hundreds of years.
+Facts: In this context, "alien" simply means "non-citizen," and the word has been used in this way for hundreds of years.
 (Recall the Alien and Sedition Acts of the early republic.)
 So if a non-citizen is here illegally -- either because he has crossed the border without inspection or he has overstayed a visa (after legal entry) -- it's accurate and concise to call him an "illegal alien" when his immigration status is the topic of discussion.
-(Accordingly, the term "illegal alien" can be found throughout the U.S. Code, here for example.)
+(Accordingly, the term "illegal alien" can be found in the U.S. Code, here for example.)
 Using this term doesn't necessarily imply anything else about the person's character, race, and/or ethnicity.
 Indeed, illegal aliens in the U.S. hail from all continents and all walks of life.

 ==